jlHertel/adriconf/CONTRIBUTING.md

 - What are the received results?
 - What are the steps to reproduce the issue?

+## Enabling debug mode

+Since version 1.5 we support different log levels, which gives a lot more output and helps in finding issues.
+The log levels are the following:

+- ERROR: Only display errors
+- WARNING: Display errors and warnings
+- INFO: Will display general messages, as well as WARNING and ERROR.
+Is the default mode.
+- DEBUG: Is the most verbose mode.
+Will output all possible messages.

+To enable it you can run the application with the environment variable `VERBOSITY` to the desired level.
+Example: `VERBOSITY=DEBUG ./adriconf`

 ## Submitting Patches

 To submit a patch, we kindly ask you to use the Pull Request functionality.